McShelby/hugo-theme-relearn/exampleSite/content/shortcodes/include.en.md

 +++
-description = "Displays content from other markdown files" title = "Include"
+description = "Displays content from other Markdown files" title = "Include"
 +++

 The include shortcode includes other files from your project inside of the current file.
-This can even contain markdown and will be taken into account when generating the table of contents.
+This can even contain Markdown and will be taken into account when generating the table of contents.

 ## Usage